Ticket Interception

 3. Not created by an agent

-• This filters out tickets that were created by the bot via reach outs.
-The bot does not take action on tickets created by itself because it has already resolved or had the chance to resolve them.
+• This filters out tickets that were created by the AI Assistant via reach outs.
+The AI Assistant does not take action on tickets created by itself because it has already resolved or had the chance to resolve them.

-Beyond these default filters, other filters can be configured within the bot to prevent it from intercepting certain tickets types.
+Beyond these default filters, other filters can be configured within the AI Assistant to prevent it from intercepting certain tickets types.

 How Ticket Interception works

-The Moveworks bot will only reach out about tickets it thinks it can resolve.
+The Moveworks AI Assistant will only reach out about tickets it thinks it can resolve.
 When a user does not find the reach out helpful, the ticket remains in the queue so an agent can address it later.

 Poll

-The Moveworks bot polls your IT Service Management (ITSM) system for new tickets on a regular basis (typically every 30 seconds) through API requests.
-By doing so, the bot typically sees all new tickets before a service desk agent does.
+The Moveworks AI Assistant polls the IT Service Management (ITSM) system for new tickets on a regular basis (typically every 30 seconds) through API requests.
+By doing so, the AI Assistant typically sees all new tickets before a service desk agent does.

 Intercept

-Once the bot detects a new ticket, it gets processed through Moveworks’ natural language understanding (NLU) system, where the ticket’s intent and key terms are extracted.
-The analyzed ticket is then sent to the Moveworks Conversation Engine so different skills can put forth potential solutions.
-The bot will then present the user with the solution it thinks best solves the user’s issue.
-The following skills can participate in ticket interception:
+Once the AI Assistant detects a new ticket, it gets processed through Moveworks Agentic AI which will select different plugins that can put forth potential solutions.
+The AI Assistant will then present the user with the solution it thinks best solves the user’s issue.
+The following plugins can participate in ticket interception:

-• Answers: Provides relevant answers taken from your organization’s knowledge base articles or FAQs to help the user with their issue
+• Knowledge Search: Provides relevant answers taken from your organization’s knowledge base articles or FAQs to help the user with their issue

 • Software Access: Assists the user with provisioning and/or installing a software application they requested